emacsmirror/evil-neo/README.md

-# Evil Neo Mode
+# Evil-Neo Mode

-This packages allows you to use the [Neo keyboard layout](https://www.neo-layout.org) with [evil-mode](https://github.com/emacs-evil/evil) by remapping the hjkl movements and related keys to Neo's snrt keys.
-Most keybindings are simply swapped (hjkl <-> snrt), with a few exceptions where it made sense.
-A complete overview of the keybindings is shown below along with some useful hints.
+Evil-Neo allows you to use Evil's keybindings with the German [Neo keyboard layout](https://www.neo-layout.org) by remapping the hjkl keys to Neo's snrt keys.
+Most keybindings are simply swapped with their counterparts, but a few liberties where taken when it made sense.
+The keys are mapped in their own minor mode, enabling the user to turn it on and off as needed.

-Evil Neo mode tries to preserve Evil's distinction between motion, normal, and visual states, only mapping keys in their original modes when possible.
-The mappings are meant to be exhaustive, taking into account all keybindings defined in `evil-motion-state-map`, `evil-normal-state-map`, and `evil-visual-state-map`, at the time of creating this package (using Evil version 1.15.0).
-Instead of modifying Evil's keys directly, a minor mode with its own keymap is used, allowing you to easily turn it on/off in a single buffer or globally.
+Evil-Neo aims to preserve Evil's distinction between motion, normal, and visual states, mapping keys only in the modes they were originally defined in, where possible.
+The keybindings are exhaustive, with all keybindings defined in `evil-motion-state-map`, `evil-normal-state-map`, and `evil-visual-state-map` taken into account at the time of authoring this package (using Evil 1.15.0).

+A complete overview of the mapped keys is provided in the tables below along with some useful hints.

 # Usage